antoineclaval/vagrant-php-box/README.md

 vagrant-php-box
 ===============

-Set up super fast a PHP5 development box with apache, mysql, phpmyadmin and whatever else that you may need
+Set upa PHP5 development box with apache, mysql, phpmyadmin.
+In one command line.

 <h2>How to run</h2>